 Attention: For Tivoli Storage Productivity Center for Replication for System z sessions containing Metro Mirror relationships, ensure that the session does not contain system volumes (such as paging volumes) unless the session is enabled for HyperSwap.
-If HyperSwap is not enabled, a freeze that is issued through Tivoli Storage Productivity Center for Replication might cause Tivoli Storage Productivity Center for Replication processing to freeze.
-This situation might prevent the session from ensuring that the data is consistent.
+If HyperSwap is not enabled, a freeze that is issued through Tivoli Storage Productivity Center for Replication might cause Tivoli Storage Productivity Center for Replication might prevent the session from ensuring that the data is consistent.